tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Is there a map available to choose a spot if I don't know the proper names in the vicinity?

-You can use any application on your device that allows to share coordinates via `geo:`-intents to TWFG.
+You can use any application on your device that allows to share coordinates via `geo:`-intents to Tiny Weather Forecast Germany.
 Most mapping and location applications will allow this.

 This also works from a web browser, provided the page in question offers a `geo:` link. [geohack](https://geohack.toolforge.org) is a common service that provides such links as `Geo URI` (e.g. for [Helgoland](https://geohack.toolforge.org/geohack.php?pagename=Helgoland&language=de&params=54.1825_N_7.8852777777778_E_region:DE-SH_type:city(1307))).
 You may want to note that also Wikipedia links to this service once you click on the geographic coordinates in their web pages.
 (However, they do not provide a direct `geo:` link, yet.)

 ### Why does the delete icon next to the location not remove the selected location?

 The delete icon works the other way around: it does not remove the currently displayed region but _all other_ regions that were selected at some point in the past.
-The idea of TWFG is centred around the idea of your usual location and not so much on a list of bookmarks.
+The idea of Tiny Weather Forecast Germany is centred around the idea of your usual location and not so much on a list of bookmarks.

 ### How do I delete a location?